smeg-of-lister/chunteyDuino/README.md

 ## Usage

- * Place a .TZX/CDT file on a FAT formatted SD card with the filename matching the one defined in the chunteyDuino.ino file.
+ * Place a .TZX/CDT file in the root of a FAT formatted SD card.
+Make sure you rename the file to match the one defined in the chunteyDuino.ino file. (see [notes](#notes))
  * Compile the code and upload to your ArduiTape/TZXDuino, etc. using the Arduino IDE.
  * The file should playback automatically at power up/reset, so you will need to either connect power as needed, or use the reset button.
- * If the file does not play back correctly, it is likely due to the file containing a block type that is not yet implemented.
+ * If the file does not play back correctly, it is likely due to the file containing a block type that is not yet implemented. (see [here](#currently-implemented-tzx-block-types))

 ### Required Libraries